IBM-Cloud/secure-file-storage/README.md

 The toolchain includes a stage named **UNINSTALL (manual)**.
 This stage can only be triggered manually and will remove all resources created by the toolchain (app and services).

-If the deploy stage fails with the error, *The account already has an instance created with the Lite plan*, configure the stage's environment variables `COS_PLAN=standard` or `APP_ID_PLAN=graduated-tier` or `CLOUDANT_PLAN=standard` based on the failed service.
+**Note:** If the deploy stage fails with the error, *The account already has an instance created with the Lite plan*, configure the stage's environment variables `COS_PLAN=standard` or `APP_ID_PLAN=graduated-tier` or `CLOUDANT_PLAN=standard` based on the failed service.
 You can then re-run the deploy stage (you do not need to re-create the toolchain).

 ## Code Structure